Readify/telstra-purple-signatures/README.md

 you should probably build the app locally and then serve a minified version with production react

 ## Looks great, how can I use it for my company?
-All the components in App.js have their brand information extracted into `brandInfo` variables in the various components.
-Just replace the information in their with your own content and you are good to go!
+`src/constants` Contains brand specific information.
+Edit fields in their to rebrand the website.

 ## Licence
 MIT, See: [LICENSE](https://github.com/Readify/readify-signatures/blob/master/LICENSE)